 Federated identity management (FIdM) is when multiple enterprises allow individuals to use the same identification information or login credentials to obtain access to the services or networks of all the enterprises in the group.
-The partners in a FIdM system are accountable for authenticating their users and for insuring for their access to the networks.
+The partners in an FIdM system are accountable for authenticating their users and for ensuring their access to the networks.